New Year’s Resolutions or Goals, Anybody?

 This online service streams music on different channels, music that is especially chosen to enhance your focus and help your brain get in the “focusing zone.”
 As I often explained to people asking about it, there is some science behind the whole thing (so, no it’s not 100% dark magic, wishful thinking or placebo effect ;-).
 Your brain is very similar to a puppy.
 It needs constant stimulation.
 And, boy, does it get constant stimulation in our wonderful digital mobile world!
 The music actually helps keep this puppy living in your head entertained while YOU focus and get some work done.

-I used the free service for some time, then I switched to the paid subscription 2 months ago.
+I used the free service for some time, then I switched to the paid subscription after 2 months.
 It is such a game changer that it totally makes sense to pay for this service.

 You can also set a timer – I often use this feature to set up an audio “time budget” for a specific task.
 You know, for the big time worms like social media or online reading… When the music stops, it means that time is up.
 It helps me keep up with my time budget!